Amy Gardner's First Journal - Outdoor - Critical Cure & Chaos In The Forest

 GroupNight-day23.jpg

-So far so good! :cheer: It's less than ideal circumstances regarding the soil and garden enclosure(s) timing, so I'm pretty pleased they're going so well.
+So far so good! :cheertwo: It's less than ideal circumstances regarding the soil and garden enclosure(s) timing, so I'm pretty pleased they're going so well.
 I'm loving growing outdoors and growing more than one plant.
 My previous 2 grows outside I've been restricted to one plant so it's super exciting to have 4 babies underway!:cheesygrinsmiley:

-Thank you all for sharing the ride with me and all the encouragement and advice :love: :420::love:
+Thank you all for sharing the ride with me and all the encouragement and advice :Love: :420::Love:

 This photo was taken this time last year, right outside our back door - it still lives around here somewhere (as do many others - some very big!).
 Always keep your eyes open and make a bit of a racket when approaching an area... that's the house rule ;)